hashicorp/field-workshops-terraform/instruqt-tracks/terraform-cloud-azure-v2/13-api-driven-workflows/assignment.md

     > Hey Sysadmin, we have this new continuous integration tool that the developers are using to test their application code.
-I'd like you to test some API calls to our Terraform Cloud organization and workspaces.
+I'd like you to test some API calls to our HCP Terraform organization and workspaces.
 Can you please take a look at this and learn how the API works?
 tabs:
 - title: Code Editor